oils-for-unix/oils/doc/pretty-printing.md

 - Fix ADSL cycle bug
   - Fix it in C++

-- distinguish ... vs ---

-- Somehow do ASDL ref counts, because the thing is long
+- Do we need ASDL ref counts?
-  - to fix bin/osh -n
+  - because the thing is long. to fix bin/osh -n
+  - I think that WORD WRAPPING is more important, and will help.

+- Components
+  - separate parser for TYG8
+  - j8.PrettyPrinter -> new hnode representation
+  - ASDL PrettyTree() -> new hnode representation
+  - ASDL AbbreviatedTree() -> new hnode representation
+    - need to figure out if we want abbreviations in C++
+    - it's more readable

 - Write separate parser for TYG8
   - no commas, no JSON8, just () and []
     - (unquotedyaks unquotedjs:value) and [value value]
     - unquotedyaks
-      - module.Type
-      - `obj->method`
       - well to be honest this is probably SUGAR
       - so Yaks is different than ASDL
         - ASDL does have module.Type, but it doesn't need to be parsed differently
       - reader macro
-        - (. module 'Type')
+        - `module::Type`  to  (:: module 'Type')
-        - (-> obj 'method')
+        - `obj->method`   to  (-> obj 'method')
+        - `obj.method`    to  (. obj 'field')

   - but is it for ASDL?  or is it for Yaks?
   - is it worth unifying these things?